thegetty/artistryinbronze/content/large-scale-bronzes/1-plattner-gschwantler-vak.md

 [^37]: Moser von Filseck 1988, 111–20.

-[^38]: Arnold 1969, 155–56, 269, no. 1; also Linfert 1990 names the Ephesian Athlete in the group of Polykleitos’s school.
+[^38]: Arnold 1969, 155–56, 269, no. 1; Linfert 1990 names the Ephesian Athlete in the group of Polykleitos’s school.

 [^39]: Lattimore 1972; Stewart 1978.

-[^40]: Pochmarski 1988; Pochmarski 1999; as proof he mentions unevenness of the surface of the Ephesian Athlete going back to *tasselli*, repair patches of the statue copied in Rome; due to the state of the fragments when found and the massive physical treatment they underwent while undergoing restoration, this observation is unconvincing.
+[^40]: Pochmarski 1988; Pochmarski 1999; as proof, he mentions unevenness of the surface of the Ephesian Athlete going back to *tasselli*, repair patches of the statue copied in Rome; due to the state of the fragments when found and the massive physical treatment they underwent while undergoing restoration, this observation is unconvincing.

 [^41]: Sanader 1999; Michelucci 2006; see the contribution of Karniš Vidovič and Mille (ch.
-43) in this volume..
+43) in this volume.

-[^42]: As the athletes are not strictly speaking scraping themselves but rather are cleaning their scrapers, they are not *Apoxyomenoi* but strigilis-cleaners; see Weber 1999.
+[^42]: As the athletes are not strictly speaking scraping themselves but rather are cleaning their scrapers, they are not *Apoxyomenoi* but *strigilis*-cleaners; see Weber 1999.

 [^43]: Mattusch 2015.